usman-tahir/node-restful-api/README.md

 # node-restful-api
-A RESTful API created with MongoDB and Node
+RESTful examples and snippets using Express, Node.js, and MongoDB